Ben Peyton

-Ben Peyton (born 1977) is a former British actor best known for playing PC Ben Hayward in The Bill from 2000 to 2002.
+Ben Peyton (born 1977) is a British former actor best known for playing PC Ben Hayward in The Bill from 2000 to 2002.

-He attended Millfield School in Somerset where he became National Schools Squash Champion in 1994 and 1995.
+Born in Bath, Somerset, England, he attended Millfield School in Somerset where he became National Schools Squash Champion in 1994 and 1995.
 After Millfield, he attended Guildford School of Acting graduating in 1998.

 Numerous corporate videos and adverts led him to CITV show, Welcome to Orty Fou, before landing roles in Band of Brothers and a regular part in The Bill.
-Other credits include Emmerdale and Holby City.
+Other credits included Emmerdale and Holby City.

-Ben stopped acting in 2006 although returned to the stage for lead roles in ART and Journey’s End at Guildford’s Electric Theatre.
+Peyton stopped acting in 2006, although returned to the stage for lead roles in ART and Journey's End at Guildford's Electric Theatre.